-*Now, add the chopped onions, assorted meat, smoked fish and periwinkles.
-Mix well and add the pepper, ground crayfish , ground Banga spices and stock cubes.
+*Now, add the chopped onions, assorted meat and dried fish.
+Mix well and add the pepper, ground crayfish , ground Banga spices and stock cube.
 Cover and leave to cook for 8 minutes.

 *Add the fresh fish and the oburunbebe stick , cover and cook until the fish is done.